Inc44/dotfiles/COMMAND.md

 `strings path`: Display printable strings found in a binary file located at the specified path

 `sudo command`: Execute the specified command with superuser (root) privileges

+Options:

+- `-H`: Set the HOME environment variable to the home directory of the root user

 `sudo su`: Switch the user to the root user